UK-EU Strike Northern Ireland Pact As Brexit Talks Near Climax - UrduPoint

 UK-EU Strike Northern Ireland Pact As Brexit Talks Near Climax

-London, Dec 8 (UrduPoint / Pakistan Point News - 8th Dec, 2020 ) :Britain and the European Union on Tuesday announced a pact to regulate complex arrangements for Northern Ireland after Brexit, as both sides readied for a face-to-face showdown to try to salvage a wider trade deal.
+London, Dec 8 (UrduPoint / Pakistan Point News - 9th Dec, 2020 ) :Britain and the European Union on Tuesday announced a pact to regulate complex arrangements for Northern Ireland after Brexit as both sides readied for a face-to-face showdown to try to salvage a wider trade deal.

-Prime Minister Boris Johnson is set to meet EU commission chief Ursula von der Leyen in Brussels to see if they can find the breakthrough that has eluded their trade negotiators for months, ahead of Britain's exit from the European single market in just over three weeks.
+Prime Minister Boris Johnson will meet EU commission chief Ursula von der Leyen in Brussels on Wednesday to try to find the breakthrough that has eluded their trade negotiators for months.

-Neither side sounded particularly hopeful, although the pact on Northern Ireland offered some grounds for optimism hope that each side is capable of compromise on key issues.
+Britain leaves the European single market in just over three weeks, with time running out to find an agreement.

+EU member state Ireland said the pact on Northern Ireland, which is part of the UK, offered some hope for a broader trade deal, even if neither London nor Brussels were particularly optimistic.

-"I am always hopeful, but I have to be honest with you, the situation at the moment is tricky," Johnson said, touring a hospital in London for Britain's historic rollout of a coronavirus vaccine.
+"I am always hopeful, but I have to be honest with you, the situation at the moment is tricky," Johnson said as he toured a London hospital for Britain's historic rollout of a coronavirus vaccine.

 "Our friends have to understand the UK has left the EU to exercise democratic control.
 We are a long way apart still," he said.

-In a joint statement, they noted yawning gaps still on three big issues: ensuring fair cross-Channel competition after Brexit, arbitration of a future deal, and fisheries.
+They both noted yawning gaps remain on three big issues: ensuring a "level playing field" for cross-Channel competition after Brexit, arbitration of a future deal, and fisheries.

-The 27 EU leaders are due to meet in person at a summit on Thursday, so time is short, but Downing Street said details of Johnson's trip were still being ironed out.
+The 27 EU leaders are due to meet in person at a summit on Thursday.

-It confirmed, however, that there were no plans for Johnson to meet French President Emmanuel Macron or German Chancellor Angela Merkel in Brussels.
+But Downing Street said there were no plans for Johnson to meet French President Emmanuel Macron or German Chancellor Angela Merkel.

-EU negotiator Michel Barnier and UK counterpart David Frost were holding another session of contacts Tuesday in Brussels, to review progress and draw up a report for their leaders.
+EU negotiator Michel Barnier and his UK counterpart David Frost held another session of contacts Tuesday in Brussels, to review progress and draw up a report for their leaders.

-After briefing EU ministers, Barnier tweeted: "Full unity.
-We will never sacrifice our future for the present.
-Access to our market comes with conditions.

 Northern Ireland will have the UK's only land border with the bloc from next year, and that border is meant to stay open in all circumstances as part of the 1998 peace deal that ended three decades of violence over British rule.